GDG-Ukraine/gdg.org.ua/README.md

 Database of GDG members' contacts, events and some 'kostyl's

 # Requirements:

-&gt;=Python 3.2 (not tested on older versions) &gt;=virtualenv 1.8 (at least, otherwise you will not be able to set python 3.2 version as default into the env)
+    >=Python 3.2 (not tested on older versions)
+    >=virtualenv 1.8 (at least, otherwise you will not be able to set python 3.2 version as default into the env)

 # How to run it on localhost